 When the pot beeps, Do a quick pressure release.
 Open the lid.

-Then add cashew cream, crushed Kasuri methi, coriander leaves, lemon juice, and mix well.
+Then add cashew cream, 1.5 teaspoons crushed Kasuri methi, 2 tablespoons coriander leaves, 1 tablespoon lemon juice, and mix well.
 Simmer the curry for 2 to 3 minutes, and the curry will thicken.

 Instant pot Mushroom Masala is ready.

-- Follow the same instructions as Instant Pot in a stovetop pot/pan and cook covered on medium-low heat until mushrooms are tender.
+- Follow the same instructions as the Instant Pot for the stovetop pot and cook it covered on medium-low heat until mushrooms are tender.
 Stir 2-3 times in between to avoid burning.
 Note: When sauting onion-tomato puree, cook until the raw smell disappears and the oil oozes out.

 What to Serve with Mushroom Curry?